-Categories Currently in Place Required in 12 months (Identified "Gap" for each Core Competency) Required in 2 to 5 years Core Competencies Skills Abilities Expertise Knowledge [See Appendix A] Key objectives & core competencies are listed in Appendix A No gap No gap Committee Membership 10 Members +1 CEO Representative Visitor + 1 Past Chair Visitor 2 Members (based on what FG said on Feb meeting) No gap Broad Engagement Career Stage At least 15 years of Canadian experience as CED.
-No gap No gap Disciplines Need as broad a coverage as possible (there are potentially 30 disciplines, but only about 9 Members) Minimum one member from emerging engineering disciplines.
+Categories Currently in Place Required in 12 months (Identified "Gap" for each Core Competency) Required in 2 to 5 years Core Competencies Skills Abilities Expertise Knowledge [See Appendix A] Key objectives & core competencies are listed in Appendix A No gap No gap Committee Membership 10 Members +1 CEO Representative Visitor + 1 Past Chair Visitor 2 Members (based on what FG said on Feb meeting) No gap Broad Engagement Career Stage At least 15 years of No gap Canadian experience as CED.
+No gap Disciplines Need as broad a coverage as possible (there are potentially 30 disciplines, but only about 9 Members) Most disciplines now represented, but possibility may arise that CEDC will require additional reps. from emerging engineering disciplines.
+Minimum one member from emerging engineering disciplines.
 Search continues.
 Experience Level All E level or greater No gap No gap Gender / Diversity All committee members are male.
 All males At least 1 female member.
 Search is ongoing.
 Geographic Representation Western, Toronto, Eastern, Southern, Northern (5 Regional Subcommittees) No gap in CEDC.
 No gap.
 Licensed -vs- Non-licensed All P. Engs, Majority CEDs No gap No gap